karpathy/nanoGPT/README.md

 $ torchrun --standalone --nproc_per_node=4 train.py
 ```

-To my knowledge, running this with the current script with the GPT-2 hyperparameters should reproduce the GPT-2 result, provided that OpenWebText ~= WebText.
-I'd like to make the code more efficient before attempting to go there.
 Once some checkpoints are written to the output directory (e.g. `./out` by default), we can sample from the model:

 ```
 $ python sample.py
 ```

 Training on 1 A100 40GB GPU overnight currently gets loss ~3.74, training on 4 gets ~3.60.
-Training on an 8 x A100 40GB node for 400,000 iters (~1 day) atm gets down to 3.1.
+Training on an 8 x A100 40GB node for ~500,000 iters (~1 day) atm gets down to ~3.1.
 Random chance at init is -ln(1/50257) = 10.82.
 Which brings us to baselines.

 ## baselines